slackapi/java-slack-sdk/README.md

 The SDK supports **OpenJDK 8 and higher LTS versions**.

-Users can expect every single patch release has been done after verifying functionalities by running [the basic CI builds with all LTS versions](https://github.com/slackapi/java-slack-sdk/blob/master/.travis.yml) and all the unit tests have passed at least on the latest LTS version.
+Users can expect every single patch release has been done after verifying functionality by running [the basic CI builds with all LTS versions](https://github.com/slackapi/java-slack-sdk/blob/master/.travis.yml) and all the unit tests have passed at least on the latest LTS version.
 We don't run comprehensive verifications with all OpenJDK distributions but it should be working with all of them.

 ## Getting Help